A Quick Guide to End Connections

 Tri-Clamp® —The most common form of mechanical joining for pipes, valves, and fittings in the Food, Dairy, Beverage, and Life Sciences industries.
 These connections allow for a quick disconnection of the valve from the line via a clamp.
-Incorporating an O-ring seal, they also provide good leak prevention.
+Incorporating a gasket seal, they also provide good leak prevention.
 Ideally, a Tri-Clamp connection will have identical ID dimensions with the clamp connection of the

 pipe to ensure a sanitary or sterile area.